chericito/mobohubb-docs/docs/FEATURES/forms-and-checklist-mobile.md

 <br />

 4. **Fill In the Form**: Each form is unique, so the one you see may differ from examples.
-Consult **Table 1** for details on how each field type works (e.g., date, time, scan).
+Consult **Form Field Descriptions** for details on how each field type works (e.g., date, time, scan).

 <Image align="center" width="30% " src="https://files.readme.io/81cd2669a1f8245841728e5e49f6b4aa6975c991ca6901719745e27c734a66fe-blobid4.png" />